Casual denim hints at a new era for Oscar de la Renta

 Share via Email

-NEW YORK — The sixth day of New York Fashion Week saw the young designers at Oscar de Renta take the company in a new, more casual direction with denim and other relaxed garments not normally seen at the storied luxury label.
+NEW YORK — The sixth day of New York Fashion Week saw the young designers at Oscar de la Renta take the company in a more casual direction with denim and other relaxed garments not normally seen at the storied luxury label.
+Carolina Herrera, who showed previously at the Frick Collection, found another stunning venue for her runway show: the Museum of Modern Art.
 The night before at Prabal Gurung, a notable guest was experiencing her first fashion show at age 83: feminist icon Gloria Steinem.

 DENIM AT OSCAR DE LA RENTA?